To commemorate Women’s History Month, we thought we’d share some of the fantastic contributions women make to the art of filmmaking!

 - Dorothy Arzner – in Classic Hollywood, Arzner made quite a splash with provocative films from the Pre-Production Code era.
 Be prepared to clutch your pearls!

 - Germaine Dulac – among French experimental and avant-garde filmmakers, Dulac made history with her art.
-Especially interesting as a complement to the JHU French Film Festival!
+Especially interesting as a follow-up to the recent JHU French Film Festival!

 - Julie Dash – an African American filmmaker famous for her poignant film Daughters of the Dust.